mmetesreau/Logs2Timeline/README.md

 #Logs2Timeline: Data visualization for event logs

-FSX script file that display on a timeline the xml logs exported from windows event viewer.
+FSX script file that display on a timeline logs from windows event viewer.

 ##Technical Instructions